Skip to content

 The Three Philosophies

 OpenTable is a discovery network.
 Its value is the millions of diners already searching it, so it sends you bookings you would not otherwise get.
-You pay for that reach, historically up to around $6,000 a year for full service, and cover-based fees are part of the model.
+You pay for that reach twice: a subscription from $149 to $499 a month, plus $1.00 to $1.50 for every cover the network sends you.
+The top tier alone is $5,988 a year before a single cover fee.

 Resy is a curated demand engine.
 It became the name among high-end and trendy restaurants, with a sleek interface, real-time availability, and strong data.
 It dominates in specific markets (it holds around 53 percent share in Brooklyn) and now sits inside American Express, which connects it to a premium cardholder base.